jurgen178/BitBlog/README.md

    chmod -R 775 .
    chown -R www-data:www-data .
    ```

+   **Note:** The `archive/` directory will be created automatically when you create your first archive.

 3. **Configure Apache:**
    - Point document root to the BitBlog directory